 Looking for a clue to reduce the Hubble tension, one has to keep in mind the following angle precisely measured by Planck,

 where $r_{s}(z)=\int^{\infty}_{z}c_{s}dz'/H(z')$ is the sound horizon and $D_{A}(z)=\int^{z}_{0}dz'/H(z')$ is the angular distance, with $z_{*}$ the redshift at recombination.
-A nearly fixed value of $\theta_s$ in eq.(\ref{theta}) implies that the solution to Hubble tension can be either early- or late-time one, corresponding to lowering $r_{s}(z_{*})$ and increasing $D_{A}(z_{*})$ respectively.
-For comprehensive reviews on these solutions, see e.g, \cite{DiValentino:2021izs, Schoneberg:2021qvd, Khalife:2023qbu}, showing that either a single early- or late-time effect is insufficient to reduce the Hubble tension to acceptable level of $3\sigma$ except an early dark energy \cite{Karwal:2016vyq,Mortsell:2018mfj,Poulin:2018cxd}.
+A nearly fixed value of $\theta_s$ in eq.(\ref{theta}) implies that the solution to the Hubble tension can be either an early- or late-time one, corresponding to lowering $r_{s}(z_{*})$ and increasing $D_{A}(z_{*})$ respectively.
+For comprehensive reviews on these solutions, see e.g, \cite{DiValentino:2021izs, Schoneberg:2021qvd, Khalife:2023qbu}, showing that either a single early- or late-time effect is insufficient to reduce the Hubble tension to the acceptable $3\sigma$ level except an early dark energy (EDE) \cite{Karwal:2016vyq,Mortsell:2018mfj,Poulin:2018cxd}.

-Resolving the Hubble tension seems to favor an attendance of both the early- and late-time effect as illustrated by e.g, $m_{e}+\Omega_{K}$ \cite{Khalife:2023qbu,Sekiguchi:2020teg}, which reduces the tension to $\sim 3\sigma$; see \cite{Khalife:2023qbu} for more examples.
-Instead of ad hoc combinations of those two-fold effects, in this work we investigate non-$\Lambda$CDM models where the two-fold effects take place simultaneously with the following criteria: \begin{itemize} \item Only one component of $\Lambda$CDM such as radiation, dark energy and dark matter (DM) is altered, in order to avoid ad hoc combination of the two-fold effects. \item Model realization is possible or even natural from a viewpoint of new physics beyond Standard Model (SM). \end{itemize} Explicitly, we consider to replace the cold dark matter (CDM) component of $\Lambda$CDM with a cascade decaying DM (CDDM), where a decay of parent particle produces relativistic DM in the early-time Universe, and the DM decays rather than is absolutely stable in the late-time Universe.
+Therefore, the Hubble tension seems to favor the presence of both early- and late-time effects, as illustrated by $m_{e}+\sum m_{\nu}$ \cite{Khalife:2023qbu} and $m_{e}+\Omega_{K}$ \cite{Khalife:2023qbu,Sekiguchi:2020teg}, which can reduce the tension to $\sim 3\sigma$ level.
+Instead of ad hoc combinations of those two-fold effects, in this work we investigate a cascade decaying DM (CDDM) sector that incorporates the two-fold effects.
+In the framework of CDDM model, the cold dark matter (CDM) of $\Lambda$CDM is replaced by a sector where a parent particle decays to produce relativistic DM in the early-time Universe, and the DM decays instead of being absolutely stable in the late-time Universe.